 - Use air cleaners to clean indoor air

-A whole-home dehumidifier will control the humidity levels all through your complete house, keeping you within the EPA's recommended range of 30 to 50 percent.
+A whole-home dehumidifier will control the humidity levels throughout your entire house, keeping you within the EPA's recommended range of 30 to 50 percent.
 You can't get rid of all dust mites in your house, but you can reduce them significantly, regardless of whether they're in your mattress or carpet, or brought in by pets.
 The best part is that this solution doesn't need the use of any chemicals—it's all natural.
 A whole-home central humidifier works to achieve humidity within one percent of your desired level throughout your home, which creates a healthier living space by reducing dry sinuses, itchy skin and sore throats, while keeping wood surfaces from cracking or warping.
 It can even diminish cases of viruses and respiratory infections.
 Whole-home central dehumidifiers kill excess moisture, reduce dust mites and mold, and protect wood from damage.
 Another advantage is that they are less intrusive and easier to use than single room products.

 According to the Asthma and Allergy Foundation of America, more than 50 million Americans experience various types of allergies each year.